 Generally, retainable igniters are initiated using pyro-cartridges.
 As the deployment of pyro-cartridge can be at the end of all assemblies, it is preferred from the safety point of view during storage, transport and testing of bigger missiles.
 Compared to squibs, pyro-cartridges are robust in design.

-- Pyro-cartridge based initiation - ♦ Igniter canister is having outside thermal protection - Thermal insulation to remain intact during 15-25s of burning duration
+- ♦ Pyro-cartridge based initiation - ♦ Igniter canister is having outside thermal protection - Thermal insulation to remain during 15-25s intact burning duration canister even after charring and mechanical erosion.

 Standalone testing of retainable igniter